YGGDRASIL-STUDIO/Discouraged-Workers/README.md

 Discouraged Workers
 ===================
 Discouraged Workers is the indie kinetic novel.
 It was created by YGGDRASIL STUDIO.
 This game is 5th story of Project DW.
-It supports English and Korean and supports PC(Win/Mac/Linux/SteamOS), Mobile(iOS/Android/BlackBerry), OUYA, PS Vita.
+It supports English and Korean and supports PC(Win/Mac/Linux/SteamOS), Mobile(iOS/Android/BlackBerry), OUYA and PS Vita platforms.

 Introduce